Skip to content

 What is a first time buyer?

-Essentially, a first time buyer is someone who’s buying their first home and has never owned a residential property in the UK or abroad before.
+A first time buyer is someone who has never owned a residential property before, either in the UK or abroad, and is purchasing their first home.

 Why your buyer status matters